Summary Statistics in R

 boxplot(mpg ~ cyl, main="Boxplot", xlab="Number of Cylinders", ylab="mpg")

-Now, to perform One-Way ANOVA in R using the aov( ) function.
-For example,
+Now, to perform One-Way ANOVA in R using the aov() function.
+The example for performing One-Way ANOVA in R is as follows

 aov(mpg ~ cyl)

-The variable “mpg” is continuous and the variable “cyl” is the grouping variable.
-From the output note the degrees of freedom under the variable “cyl”.
+The variable “mpg” is continuous, and the variable “cyl” is the grouping variable.
+From the output note, the degrees of freedom are under the variable “cyl”.
 It will be one.
 It means the results are not correct as the degrees of freedom should be two as there are three groups on “cyl”.
 In the mode (data type) of grouping variable required for ANOVA should be the factor variable.
-For this purpose, the “cyl” variable can be converted to factor as
+For this purpose, the “cyl” variable can be converted to a factor as

 cyl <- as.factor(cyl)